Pioreactor/docs.pioreactor/developer-guide/07-Plugins/03-plugin-as-python-package.md

 To add a chart that display real-time and historical data (provided by MQTT and SQL store respectively), you can do the following:

-1. In a new folder named `ui/contrib/charts` in your project, add a YAML file as described [here](/developer-guide/chart-to-ui).
-The name of the file can by the `chart_key` field, append with `.yaml`.
+1. In a new folder named `ui/charts` in your project, add a YAML file as described [here](/developer-guide/chart-to-ui).
+When the plugin is installed, it is copied to `~/.pioreactor/plugins/ui/charts`.
+The name of the file can be the `chart_key` field, appended with `.yaml`.
 2. In your `additional_config.ini`, add a new entry to be merged:

 ```